sociomantic-tsunami/zoidberg/api.md

 findRules( searchState )
 ```

-Finds rules in the internal Rule collection that have a state which matches `searchState`.
+Finds Rules in the internal Rule collection that have a state which matches `searchState`.

 **Arguments**